Tuesday, June 30, 2026

 This next summer solstice event is a far cry from a boisterous bike rally - it is the Day of Private Reflection and is observed in Northern Ireland, the UK and the Republic of Ireland.
 This event is meant to be an opportunity for people to reflect on the long-running (1698-1998) religious and political conflict in Northern Island, often referred to as The Troubles.
 The point of reflection on this day is for people to consider the deep pain and profound sense of loss that the violence caused for Northern Ireland.
 Awareness can become understanding, which in turn can lead to a strong desire for a lasting peace.
 To participate in this social experiment, you really only need to think deeply - on this subject of course.
 No letting your mind wander!
 Alternatively, you could watch one of these excellent films to get your empathy going.

 So there you have it, five ways to do your own summer solstice celebration.
-If none of these resonates with you, I hope your interest is piqued and you’ll create something just for you.
+If none of these resonates with you, I hope your interest is piqued enough that you’ll create something just for you.

 Take Care, Pam